By Regina Nicolas Schaufelberger, Physical Therapist and Sensory Integration Specialist,

 How to Recognize SPD:

-“The first step in treating SPD is getting an accurate diagnosis,” says Regina Nicolas Schaufelberger, Physical Therapist and Sensory Integration Specialist with The Essential Learning Group (ELG).
+“The first step in treating SPD is getting an accurate diagnosis,” says Regina Nicolas Schaufelberger, physical therapist and sensory integration specialist with ELG.
 Regina explains that SPD is almost always complemented with another disorder, such as ADHD, autism, central auditory processing or even a behavior issue.
 “Correctly diagnosing which behaviors belong to SPD and which behaviors belong to the other disorder can be quite complicated and requires an experienced therapist.”
 Concerned that a child in your care might have SPD?
 Regina lists warning signs that might be indicators that you should get a professional involved.

 (involves sensory input on our skin)